 The default settings are 100 for Maximum Iterations, and 0.001 for Maximum Change.
-What it means is that Microsoft Excel will stop calculating your circular formula after 100 iterations or after the circular reference's values change by less than 0.001 between iterations, whichever comes first.
+What it means is that Microsoft Excel will stop calculating your circular formula after 100 iterations or after a less than 0.001 change between iterations, whichever comes first.

 As you already know, using circular references in Excel is a slippery and not recommended approach.
 Apart from performance issues and a warning message displayed on every opening of a workbook (unless iterative calculations are on), circular references can lead to a number of other issues, which are not immediately apparent.

 For example, if you select a cell with a circular reference, and then accidentally switch to the formula editing mode (either by pressing F2 or double-clicking the cell), and then you press Enter without making any changes to the formula, it will return zero.

 So, here's a word of advice from many respected Excel gurus - try to avoid circular references in your sheets whenever possible.

 To check your Excel workbook for circular references, perform the following steps:

 As soon as you do this, the status bar will notify you that circular references are found in your workbook and display an address of one of those cells:

 If circular references are found in other sheets, the status bar displays only "Circular References" with no cell address.

 Note.
 This feature is disabled when the Iterative Calculation option is turned on, so you need to turn it off before you start checking the workbook for circular references.